 NSW Immunisation Schedule outlines each dose of every vaccine that should be given to babies and children to provide them with the earliest protection.

 Every vaccine dose in the

 NSW Immunisation Schedule is carefully chosen to give your child the most suitable protection at the earliest age.

 To give your child the best possible protection from serious diseases,

 Delaying an immunisation could put your child at risk of catching a disease and becoming very sick.

-On-time vaccination is also important to receive Australian Government family assistance payments and to enrol your child in childcare, preschool and school in NSW.
+Having your child vaccinated on time is also important to receive Australian Government family assistance payments and to enrol your child in childcare, preschool and school in NSW.

 Vaccinations are provided by:

 1300 066 055 about what services are available in your area.